 After doing a good amount of research I chose SiteGround.
 I now pay more but I get so much more for it.
 SiteGround is the service I recommend for WordPress hosting, especially for small businesses.

-Their first year prices are discounted so come year 2, you will be charged full price; $240 (GrowBig plan, mid tier) for the year.
+Their first year prices are discounted so come year 2, you will be charged full price.
+I recommend their GrowBig plan (mid tier) as it comes with on-demand backup and staging.
 This is still a great deal especially considering their excellent customer support.
 You can have their support install WordPress for you and set up everything else you need on the back-end.
 They make it ready for you to dive in and start building your website.

 Solid web design framework